Western Illinois University

 About Western Illinois University:

-Western Illinois University, accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools, serves over 7,500 students at its traditional, residential four-year campus in Macomb, IL and its metropolitan branch campus in Moline, IL.
+Western Illinois University, accredited by the Higher Learning Commission, serves nearly 7,500 students at its traditional, residential four-year campus in Macomb, IL and its metropolitan branch campus in Moline, IL.
 Compliance to state and federal hiring standards is coordinated through WIU's Office of Equal Opportunity & Access.

 Western Illinois University is an Affirmative Action and Equal Opportunity employer with a strong commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including, but not limited to, minorities, veterans, women and individuals with disabilities.
 WIU has a non-discrimination policy that includes discrimination based on an individual's membership in the following classes: sex, race, color, sexual orientation, gender identity, gender expression, religion, age, marital status, national origin, disability, genetic information, veteran status, and any other classes protected by state or federal law.

-RANK & SALARY: [Rank and salary.].
-Negotiable, commensurate with experience.
-Western Illinois University offers a competitive benefits package including domestic partner benefits.
+RANK & SALARY: Western Illinois University offers a competitive benefits package including domestic partner benefits.
 For full benefit information visit: http://www.wiu.edu/vpas/human_resources/benefits/.

 For a degree to be considered, it must be conferred from a regionally accredited degree-granting institution of higher education (or equivalent from an international accrediting body).
 Unless otherwise stated, the degree must be in hand at the time of application.